 Col. Bailey fought again in the Brest campaign where his battalion cleaned out the Crozon Peninsula.
-Football, hockey and baseball are among his athletic interests Col. Bailey is 27 years, married, has one son and is a native of Dorchester, Mass.
-He was recently Bronze Star.
+Football, hockey and baseball are among his to major fillings.
+According to one monthly report, the dental team extracted 34 teeth and filled 182.

+Col. Bailey is 27 years, mar-